marbl/MetagenomeScope/README.md

 [`dot`](https://www.graphviz.org/pdf/dotguide.pdf) tool to hierarchically lay out each connected component of the graph.

-MetagenomeScope also contains a bunch of other features intended to simplify exploratory analysis of assembly graphs, including tools for scaffold visualization, path finishing, and coloring nodes by biological metadata (e.g.
+MetagenomeScope also contains many other features intended to simplify exploratory analysis of assembly graphs, including tools for scaffold visualization, path finishing, and coloring nodes by biological metadata (e.g.
 GC content).
 (As mentioned above, many of these features are not available in